nikolastas/SaaS-2022/database/README.md

 # Generate database
 A SQL file with all the code for the database.
+You can run it through your GUI/console and see all database scheemas need it!

-# drop database
+# Drop database

+To drop the basic scheema you have to run the ``` drop database.sql ``` file .

-# initialize database
+# Initialize database
 This file contains a code about database initilization.
 It does the following things:
 1. adds with secure code the first users of the APP
-2. adds the conties
+2. adds the contries
-3. add the first day of January 2022 of the actual total load, aggregation generration per type and the physical flows
+3. add the first day of January 2022 of the actual total load, aggregation generration per type and the physical flows .

-All data is used from the ```./saas2022-24/data``` folder.
+In order for the python script to work you need to create a ```./saas2022-24/data``` folder. with the 2022_01_01_01_*.csv files of each type.